jalvesaq/Nvim-R/R/tmux_split.md

 this section, but I no longer use this feature and it is no longer supported.
 This means that I will not add new features to tmux-split and will not test if it still works after changes are introduced in other parts of the plugin.
-However, I will drop the integration in the future only if it becomes too buggy.
+However, I may fix simple bugs if they are reported, and I will drop the integration in the future only if it becomes too buggy.

-Currently, the code is working, but if someone wants to maintain it, then, the steps are:
+If someone wants to maintain the code, then, the steps are:

   - Create a new repository.